spyder-ide/spyder-docs/CONTRIBUTING.md

 You can view the live documentation for current and past Spyder versions at [docs.Spyder-IDE.org](https://docs.spyder-ide.org).

 Spyder-Docs is part of the Spyder IDE Github org, and is developed with standard Github flow.
-If you're not comfortable with at least the basics of ``git`` and GitHub, we recommend reading beginner tutorials such as [GitHub's Git Guide](https://github.com/git-guides/), its [introduction to basic Git commands](https://guides.github.com/introduction/git-handbook/#basic-git) and its [guide to the fork workflow](https://guides.github.com/activities/forking/), or (if you prefer) their [video equivalents](https://www.youtube.com/githubguides).
+If you're not comfortable with at least the basics of ``git`` and GitHub, we recommend reading beginner tutorials such as [GitHub's Git Guide](https://github.com/git-guides/), its [introduction to basic Git commands](https://docs.github.com/en/get-started/using-git/about-git#basic-git) and its [guide to the fork workflow](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
 However, this contributing guide should fill you in on most of the basics you need to know.

 For an introduction to the basics of reST syntax, the source format in which Spyder's documentation is written, see the [Sphinx reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).